-Reporting to the Director of LCIRT, the Associate Director is charged with conducting discovery and applied research as well leading the LCIRT Research Mentorship Program for LC students.
-Additionally, the Associate Director will manage the brand-new neurocognitive lab, located in our new STEM facility.
-Research initiatives may include studies that seek to improve understanding of learning disabilities such as dyslexia, ADHD, autism, and learning differences related to executive function challenges.
-Research outcomes will help us develop and validate interventions for serving students who learn differently and/or are struggling in conventional educational environments.
-The Associate Director will also help to create and deliver evidence-based professional development offerings to educators and other stakeholders.
-In addition to these responsibilities, this person will support the LCIRT team in developing strategic partnerships and joint ventures, pursuing public and private funding opportunities, teaching online courses, identifying and managing clients, and advancing the College’s and the Institute’s distinctive mission, programs, and services.
+Reporting to the Director of LCIRT, the Associate Director will manage our new research lab, conduct discovery and applied research, as well as lead the LCIRT Research Mentorship Program for Landmark College students.
+The LCIRT Research Mentorship Program provides students with authentic research experiences in the educational and psychological sciences.
+Research initiatives may include studies that seek to improve understanding of learning disabilities, ADHD, and autism; develop and validate interventions for serving students who learn differently and/or are struggling in conventional educational environments; and design or evaluate the effectiveness of instructional techniques and research technologies to improve student outcomes and engagement.
+The Associate Director will work with the LCIRT team to create and deliver evidence-based professional development offerings to educators and other stakeholders.
+In addition to these responsibilities, this staff member will support the Director and the LCIRT team in developing strategic partnerships and joint ventures; pursuing public and private funding opportunities; identifying and managing clients; and advancing the LCIRT’s distinctive mission, programs, and services.

 Diversifying the student body, faculty, and administration is congruent with Landmark’s mission.
 We value diverse populations and cultures, including, but not limited to, ethnicity, gender, gender identity, national origin, neurodiversity, race, religion.

 Landmark College offers challenging employment with competitive salary and a comprehensive benefit program.
 Interested individuals should apply with a cover letter, statement of teaching philosophy and research interests, CV, and full contact information for three work references to the Director of Human Resources: email@example.com.
 To find out more about the College please visit us: www.landmark.edu.

 More searches like this